Silver: Rights Aware

 Silver accreditations take place virtually, usually via MS Teams.

-Take a look at our article about virtual accreditations, then the guidance on this page and Send your completed Silver Virtual Accreditation Request Form to your Professional Adviser.
+Take a look at the drop down below, then the guidance on this page and send your completed Silver Virtual Accreditation Request Form to your Professional Adviser.

 Before the Visit